-Here are the five common investment mistakes which NRIs make:
+Here are the five commonmistakes which make:

 Invest unduly in real estate

 Finding tenants and keeping the flat occupied is also a big challenge especially when you visit the country on rare occasions.
 Then there is also the fact that selling the apartment is a cumbersome process.
-The past decade has also seen a slowdown in capital appreciation, especially for expensive properties.
+The past decade has also seen a slowdown in, especially for expensive properties.
 The current pandemic has added additional stress on residential property rates as potential buyer reconsider their financial position.

 Even if one were to buy a property with the idea of settling down in India sometime in the future, it would be best to make the buying decision when they actually make the shift.